 Working together to outsmart

-Learn about a clinical research program investigating cognitive skills in those with Huntington’s Disease (HD) – and help advance the potential future of HD.
+Learn about a clinical research program investigating cognitive function in those with Huntington’s disease (HD) – with the potential to help advance the future of HD treatment.

-The Perspective Program is evaluating the safety and efficacy of an investigational oral drug in adults with early Huntington’s disease.
-The program is comprised of several clinical research studies.
-This investigational drug is believed to specifically target cognitive symptoms.
-Investigational drugs are not approved by a health authority for any use, as the safety and efficacy have not been established.
+The PERSPECTIVE Program is evaluating the safety and efficacy of an investigational oral drug in adults with early Huntington’s disease.
+The program is comprised of 3 clinical research studies.
+The investigational drug, SAGE-718, is believed to target cognitive symptoms.
+Investigational drugs are not approved by a health authority for any use, as the safety and efficacy have not yet been established.

-- Meet with the program doctor and staff
+- Meet with the study doctor and staff

 - Review additional eligibility criteria